 📍Address: 2557 W Chicago Ave, Chicago, IL 60622

 River North’s Sushi-San reflects a laid-back yet elegant dining experience; however, the sushi is up there with any other you’ll find in Chicago.
 It’s the san-sets you’ll want to try out here—they rely on daily deliveries, making it some of the freshest fish and seafood available.
-San-sets range from $17 for the edomae vegetable, consisting of four nigiri, two gunkan, and eight maki, to the $105 megatron, composed of 12 nigiri, 12 sashimi, and two rolls.
+San sets range from $17 for the domain vegetable, consisting of four nigiri, two gunman, and eight maki, to the $105 Megatron, composed of 12 nigiri, 12 sashimi, and two rolls.
 They also have one of the best happy hours in Chicago if you love sushi.

 📍Address: 63 W Grand Ave, Chicago, IL 60654